Jesus’ name is holy. That’s why we honor It—and why taking His divine name in vain is such a grave sin.

 In honor of the Holy Name of Jesus, consider deepening your devotion to His Name through prayer and song.

-Along with the Jesus Prayer, the “Litany to the Most Holy Name of Jesus” is a lovely way to meditate on Jesus’ name.
+Along with the Jesus Prayer, the Litany of the Most Holy Name of Jesus is a powerful way to meditate on Jesus’ Name.

-A few songs to use for praise and meditation on His name include: “Holy God, We Praise Thy Name,” “All Hail the Power of Jesus’ Name,” and “At the Name of Jesus.”
+A few songs to use for praise and meditation on His Name include: “Holy God, We Praise Thy Name,” “All Hail the Power of Jesus’ Name,” and “At the Name of Jesus.”

 May your love for Jesus deepen as you cling to His Holy Name!